haoxiang14/portfolio-v2/content/articles/apubcc-journey.md

     Many lose interest because they fail to recognize these less tangible but more significant benefits.
 The club's value lies in the opportunities it provides for skill development and career advancement, not just in immediate material rewards. <br><br>
 - **Stress from frequent events**<br>
     We reached a point where our club was organizing an excessive number of events without clear outcomes or benefits for our committees.
 This approach led to overwhelming stress and exhaustion among committee members, with a focus on quantity over quality in our events.
 We neglected the needs and growth of our organizing team in the process.
 Moving forward, we should prioritize quality events over sheer quantity, ensuring each event has clear benefits for both attendees and organizers.
 We also need to be more selective with our partnerships and event choices.
-As part of leadership team, I will take responsibility for overlooking this issue and am committed to addressing it. <br><br>
+As part of the leadership team, I will take responsibility for overlooking this issue and am committed to addressing it. <br><br>
 - **Competing priorities**<br>
     Many committee members resigned to focus on their Final Year Projects (FYP), highlighting the natural priority shift as students approach graduation.
 This underscores our need to better balance club activities with academic responsibilities.
 My personal approach was to prioritize club involvement, seeing greater long-term benefits, while still maintaining strong academic performance.
 Going forward, we should create more flexible roles for final-year students, explore ways to integrate club activities with academic projects, and highlight how club experiences can complement academic work.
 This balance can help us retain experienced members while respecting their academic commitments.